jingax/Multi-Fed/README.md

 - `helpers.py`: Module containing all the helpers function for loading/training/evaluation/etc.
 - `models.py`: Module containing all the CNN models that are used.
 - `Figures.ipynb`: Jupyter notebook containing all the results presented in the paper (figures + quantitative results).
+- `Exploration.ipynb`: Jupyter notebook containing some additional results presented in the thesis + some exploratory code (figures)
 - `LICENSE`: MIT Licence.
 - `requirements.txt`: Text file containing the required libraries to run the code.
 - `saves`: Folder where experiments results are saved (by default)